Information to ease the process

 Immediately after the death

-When someone you care about passes away, it’s normal to feel sad, numb, or in shock.
-Take time to sit quietly, gather your thoughts, and be with family if you wish.
+It is completely normal to feel numb, sad, or in shock.
+Give yourself permission to sit quietly, gather your thoughts, and be with loved ones.

-• At home: Contact the doctor or nursing team to confirm the death.
-Once this is done, you can call a funeral director, who will sensitively guide you through the next steps and arrange transfer of the body.
+- At home: Contact the doctor or nursing team to confirm the death.
+You can then call a funeral director, who will guide you sensitively through what happens next.

-• In hospital, hospice, or nursing home: Staff will provide instructions on what to do next and how to collect the death certificate, which you’ll need to register the death.
+- In a hospital, hospice, or nursing home: Staff will advise on next steps and help you obtain the death certificate, which you will need to register the death.

 Who to inform

-• Banks and financial institutions – if you’re the executor, you may need to manage accounts or release funds for funeral costs.
+- Banks and financial institutions – especially if you are the executor managing accounts or funeral costs.

-• Utilities, insurance, and service providers – most companies have dedicated bereavement departments to help you close accounts and redirect mail.
+- Utilities, insurance, and service providers – most have dedicated bereavement teams to help close accounts.

 Planning the funeral